 Structures design included retaining walls, culverts, steel gantries, precast and in-situ bridges.

-We pioneered long span integral bridges and provided a pair of 200m long fully integral viaducts (Structure B11 Limerick Southern Ring Road).
+We pioneered long span integral bridges and provided a pair of 200m long fully integral viaducts, namely, Structure B11 Limerick Southern Ring Road.

 Foundation design included significant piled foundation and pads on direct foundations.